niranjankala/niranjankala.github.io/_posts/2024-04-12-building-resilient-microservices-implementing-resiliency-patterns-with-polly-framework.md

 **Introduction to Polly Framework**

-Polly is a powerful resilience and transient-fault-handling library for .NET designed to help developers easily implement resiliency patterns.
+Polly is a robust resilience and transient-fault-handling library for .NET designed to help developers quickly implement resiliency patterns.
 It provides a fluent interface for defining policies for retry, circuit breaker, and fallback strategies.

 **Retry Pattern**